howerj/os/readme.md

   - Make a busybox like executable which contains the basic utilities, the system compiler, a TCL like system shell, an assembler, a Forth interpreter, and more!
+* Make the system self hosting, this will involve making utilities to pack and unpack the disk image.
+* Design a database to be used as an executable format, file system, archive format, and more.
+This should be similar to sqlite.
 * Port the system to an FPGA
   - My Forth CPU system <https://github.com/howerj/forth-cpu> could be used as basis for some of the peripherals